mwdossantos/kb-86/docs/week-6-research-and-planning.md

 Given I am working with the Star Wars IP, it's going to be impossible to release the application on the Apple App Store.
 This means the goal will be to have the working application on my phone from XCode and create a screen recording of it.
 Looking at the needs, I will need to be able to see all the _kickass_ planets in a nicely designed application.

-To be sure I can meet those needs and goals I will need to dive deeper into the [Data Model Design](https://github.com/mwdossantos/kb-86/blob/master/docs/week-7-data-model-design-and-application-design.md) in week 7 and think out the requirements.
+To be sure I can meet those needs and goals I will need to dive deeper into the [Data Model Design & Application Design](https://github.com/mwdossantos/kb-86/blob/master/docs/week-7-data-model-design-and-application-design.md) in week 7 and think out the requirements.

-#### Resources
+## Resources

 | Resource | Note |
 | :--- | :--- |